-The Trinity Health Radiologic Technology Program takes applications from October to January 1 and accepts up to 6 students who start the program in June.
+The Trinity Health Radiologic Technology Program takes applications from October to January 1 for students who will start the program in August.
 We are looking for dependable, highly motivated, caring people who are interested in pursuing challenging academic studies combined with hands-on training in medical imaging and patient care.
 General information on how to apply and admission into the program is provided below.
-For more detail on admission and application requirements and procedures see the Policy Manual at pp.6-10.

 ADVANCED LEVEL MATH